Brod8362/betterweather/README.md

 `/weather_control (on/off)` | Turn on or off the weather control.
 Turning it off will relinquish control to the world default.
 `/weather_seed` | View the weather seed
 `/curworld` | View the current world name.
 Useful for the config file.
+`/nextphase` | Skip to 5 seconds before the next weather phase.
+Intended as a debug command.

 ### Configuration (config.yml)
 Key | Expected Value | Description | Example |